Update: May 25, 2026

 There is no winner.
 There is a clearer-than-expected picture of who each tool serves:

-- ●If you are already in the xAI ecosystem with SuperGrok Heavy, Grok Build is worth turning on tomorrow.
+- ●If you are already in the xAI ecosystem with SuperGrok, X Premium+, or SuperGrok Heavy, Grok Build is worth turning on today.
 The parallel-subagents-in-worktrees pattern and the plan graph are genuinely better workflows for heavy refactor work, and the marginal cost is zero.
+(Windows users: the May 25 PowerShell installer removed the platform blocker.)

-- ●If you are starting fresh today and have no allegiance, Claude Code is the lower-risk pick because the ecosystem is more mature, the IDE story is better, and you can revisit Grok Build once xAI ships Windows support and publishes a DPA.
+- ●If you are starting fresh today and have no allegiance, Claude Code is still the lower-risk pick because the ecosystem is more mature, the IDE story is better, and Anthropic has a published DPA.
+But the platform gap is much smaller after May 25 than it was on May 14.

 The convergence means switching costs are dropping over time.
 By late 2026, the choice between agentic CLIs may matter about as much as the choice between code editors does today: meaningful at the individual level, less meaningful at the team level, increasingly invisible at the architecture level.